TheGoldLab/TheGoldLab.github.io/index.md

 The [dotsDB](https://github.com/TheGoldLab/dots_db) Python module is currently under development.
 Its goal is to provide a comprehensive API to create, edit and query from [HDF5](https://www.hdfgroup.org/solutions/hdf5/) databases containing our random dots stimuli.

 # Code Tutorials
-Click [here](https://thegoldlab.github.io/SnowDotsDocumentation/index.html) for broad documentation for SnowDots, Tower of Psych, and tutorials.

-We hope that the [Lab_Tutorials](https://github.com/TheGoldLab/Lab_Tutorials) repo will help you in your quest to understanding our code.
-Here is a [Table of Contents](https://thegoldlab.github.io/SnowDotsDocumentation/TutorialsDocs/tutorials_TOC.html).

-## _snow-dots_ toolbox (MATLAB)
-The Snow Dots and Tower of Psych full documentation can be found at [this website](https://thegoldlab.github.io/SnowDotsDocumentation/DoxyDocs/index.html).
+Click [here](https://thegoldlab.github.io/SnowDotsDocumentation/index.html) for a web page showing the Table of Contents for  documentation of our in-house, Matlab-based utilities for controlling psychophysical experiments, which are found in the repository [Lab_Matlab_Control](https://github.com/TheGoldLab/Lab_Matlab_Control) and we typically refer to as _SnowDots_.

+The documentation includes [full, automatically generated documentation from the class definitions](https://thegoldlab.github.io/SnowDotsDocumentation/DoxyDocs/index.html) plus tutorials.

-The repository [Lab_Matlab_Control](https://github.com/TheGoldLab/Lab_Matlab_Control), which we have come to call _snow-dots_ in our lab, contains the core MATLAB functions that we use to run our Psychophysical experiments.
-Since this code requires several other dependencies to run properly, it is most conveniently used with [ToolboxToolbox](https://github.com/ToolboxHub/ToolboxToolbox).
-It is in fact listed in the public [ToolboxRegistry](https://github.com/ToolboxHub/ToolboxRegistry).
+Because _SnowDots_ requires several other dependencies to run properly, it is most conveniently used with [ToolboxToolbox](https://github.com/ToolboxHub/ToolboxToolbox) and is listed in the public [ToolboxRegistry](https://github.com/ToolboxHub/ToolboxRegistry).
 Click [here](https://github.com/TheGoldLab/SingleCP_DotsReversal_Task/tree/psychophys_tests) for an example task code that uses _snow-dots_ in this way.

 # Repositories not listed above
 - [Lab_Matlab_Utilities](https://github.com/TheGoldLab/Lab_Matlab_Utilities): mainly used as a dependency of Lab-Matlab-Control.
 It is listed in the [ToolboxRegistry](https://github.com/ToolboxHub/ToolboxRegistry).